 Picture this.
 A customer contacts you regarding an issue with a product.
 The first step you take after asking for the customer’s name is to look up the customer’s purchase history, past interactions with the company, and other specifics.
 You have three ways to go about this:

 Finally, resort to asking the customer for all these details.

 Either way, you end up spending considerable time and effort, testing the customer’s patience in the process.
-In the long run, you get exasperated when you undergo the same set of steps every time you encounter a customer.
-But don’t worry, because the solution lies close home, with the sales team.
+In the long run, you get exasperated when you undertake the same set of steps every time you encounter a customer.
+But don’t worry, because the solution lies closer home, with the sales team.
 You just have to integrate the sales software with your helpdesk to save yourself from all these setbacks.
-Here’s how situations play out when you’ve perfectly blended customer information into your helpdesk software:
+Here’s how situations play out when you perfectly blend customer information into your helpdesk software:

 On having customer information within reach, you can get to the issue immediately without bothering customers with too many questions.
 By adapting to each customer type, you can convert prospects into customers and customers into evangelists, just by providing excellent customer service.

 You can handle more tickets in an effective manner.
 Instead of spending time scouting for customer information, you can focus on improving the quality of customer service.
 Eventually, you’ll end up happier, and so will your customers and managers.

 While interacting with a customer, you can update customer information, all from the comfort of your helpdesk.
 When the sync is two-way, it means you’ll be up to speed with new information from the sales department.